hanhanwu/Basic_But_Useful/RA_command_lines.md

 * Databricks has a new function - autoscaling pool.
 When your cluster is pointing to the pool, the more users on it the more likely your notebook will encounter a scaled-up cluster (and the faster your stuff will run from a cold start)
   * The setup is just to point the worker and driver to the created pool
   * https://docs.microsoft.com/en-us/azure/databricks/clusters/instance-pools/cluster-instance-pool
-* How to link databricks to databricks: https://docs.microsoft.com/en-us/azure/databricks/notebooks/github-version-control
+* How to link databricks to databricks:
+  * This allows you to save notebooks as `.ipynb` format but may not link to github well: https://docs.microsoft.com/en-us/azure/databricks/notebooks/github-version-control
+  * This is allows you to update changes with github and pull, and can guarantee to link to github correctly: https://docs.microsoft.com/en-us/azure/databricks/repos
+    * But notebooks will be saved as `.py` format

 ## Windows Commands